ihavn/IoT_Semester_project/README.md

 This repository includes documentation and needed files for the semester project.

 ## API for HAL Drivers
-API Documentation for drivers, library and Quick Start Guides can be found here: [Drivers API](https://ihavn.github.io/IoT_Semester_project/)
+API Documentation and a overall class-diagram for drivers, library and Quick Start Guides can be found here: [Drivers API](https://ihavn.github.io/IoT_Semester_project/)

-A overall class-diagram for the IoT-Library can be found here: [IoT-HAL-Class Diagram](/docs/IoT_HAL.svg)

 ## Hardware Documentation
 [Hardware Documentation](HARDWARE-DOC.md)